jfogarty/latex-createspace-bookcover/README.md

 require images with 1400+ pixels on short side.
 Ingram Spark requires a minimum of 1600 pixels on shortest side and 2560 pixels on the longer side.

 This project typesets a 12" x 18" PDF file.
-You can then use Gimp, Pinta, or other image capture programs to grab a suitable image for upload.
+You can then use [Gimp](https://www.gimp.org/), [Pinta](https://pinta-project.com/pintaproject/pinta/), or other image capture programs to grab a suitable image for upload.
+I often just use the [Okular PDF Viewer](https://okular.kde.org/) on Linux to select and save an image.

 ## License